Visualization tools for the ASReview project

 --absolute-values flags to have them expressed in absolute numbers:

 asreview plot ace ptsd --absolute-values

-There are currently three plot types implemented: inclusions, discovery, limits.
-They can be
+There are currently four plot types implemented: inclusion, discovery,

 --type switch.
 Multiple plots can be made by using